Elevation: 9,381 ft

 This peak is not in the book.
 Published December 2019

 Peak 9381 is a charred hump that is the southernmost point on the south ramparts of Peak 10349.
 It separates Tater Canyon from Morse Creek Canyon and towers over Morse Creek by over 3,000 vertical feet.
-The easiest ascent route is via FST-071 and the Northeast Ridge.
+The easiest ascent route is via FST-071 and the northeast ridge.
 USGS May Mountain

 Northeast Ridge, Class 2

 From the parking pullout, hike up steep, poorly-maintained FST-071 to a saddle at 8,860 feet.
 Contrary to what the USGS topo map shows, the trail does NOT reach a high point (at 9,040 feet) much closer to Peak 9381 then drop 180 vertical feet to the saddle.
 The trail does a steady climb up to the saddle and has no meaningful descents prior to reaching the critical saddle.
 This saddle is the low point between Peak 9381 and Peak 10349.
 The saddle is at least ¾ mile from the summit of Peak 9381.
 It is a grueling 3-1/2 miles and 2,640 vertical feet of trail hiking to get here.
-Contrary to the USGS topo map, the trail has numerous switchbacks which adds to the mileage you expected to log.
+Contrary to the USGS topo map, the trail has numerous switchbacks which adds to the mileage you must log.